kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Most of the important things in the world have been accomplished by people who have kept on trying when there seemed to be no hope at all. - Dale Carnegie
+    ## The only limit to our realization of tomorrow will be our doubts of today. - Franklin D. Roosevelt